 Sticking to a routine most days can help foster good habits in you and your kids.
-Kids thrive on routines, and keeping one in place will help avoid fights and make sure you get everything done that you need to do.
+Kids thrive on routines, and keeping one in place will help avoid fights and ensure you get to everything you need to do.

 11. Eat breakfast.

-It may seem like skipping breakfast is a way to get a headstart on the day, but it will only succeed in making you hungry and cranky.
+It may seem like skipping breakfast is a way to get a headstart on the day, but it will only make you hungry and cranky.

 12. Plan family time.

-We are constantly in motion, and it can be easy to lose sight of family time.
+We are constantly in motion, and losing sight of family time can be easy.
 Plan time that you can spend together doing different activities.

 13. Practice what you preach.

 We all want our kids to be happy and healthy.
 Getting them to listen is rooted in the things that we do.
-If we want them to eat better, we need to eat better too.
-They will take on all our bad habits, so be sure to demonstrate some good ones too.
+If we want them to eat better, we must also eat better.
+They will take on all our bad habits, so demonstrate some good ones too.

 14. Communicate with your partner and take date nights when you can.